-Melt in your mouth Minty Meringue Cookies are the perfect Christmas treat.
+Melt in your mouth Christmas Meringue Cookies are the perfect holiday treat.
 Light and airy cookies with a peppermint flavor, these look so pretty on your holiday dessert plates.

 Aren’t these meringue cookies adorable?